VaniDevs/Team4_Cocobuns/README.md

 # Entry for Vanhack 2018 event - Team #4 Cocobun

-This project demonstrates one part of the automated workflow that BabyGoRound envisioned.
+This project demonstrates one part of automated workflow that BabyGoRound envisioned.

-# Build and Installation
+## Build and Installation

-## Prerequisites
+### Prerequisites

 * Java 9 or higher
 * Postgresql 10 or higher

-## Command-line Instructions
+### Command-line Instructions

 * Build
 ```bash